nathaneltitane/dextop/README.md

 It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although deploying it on an already existing setup is also possible.

-All utilities created for, loaded, and used by Dextop contain a help argument.
-Please refer to the help dialogs while setting things up or before opening a bug report.
+All utilities created for, loaded, and used by Dextop contain a help argument: please refer to the help dialogs while setting things up or before opening a bug report.

 ### Contents

-To run the way it does and transition seamlessly in between Termux and the chosen container instance, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance the Android-based workstation experience
+To run the way it does and transition seamlessly in between Termux and the chosen container instance, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance the Android-based workstation experience as follows:

 - Dextop installs certain core utilities to load and use a custom scripting library to make the overall command line interface more pleasant and informative:
   - ~/.local/bin/frobulator